int08h/nearenough/ROADMAP.md

 * Mutation testing using PIT http://pitest.org/

 * Remove Netty dependency in client and protocol.
-While server will always need Netty, having a dependency-free client and protocol seems worthwhile as it opens up the possibility of use on Android.
+Having a dependency-free client and protocol seems worthwhile as it opens up the possibility of use on Android.
 This would mean using either ByteBuffer or byte[] in place of ByteBuf.

 * Further towards potential use on Android, remove the few Java 8 features from the codebase.
 This only makes sense if above the client and protocol changes are made first.